 Examine the target at 100% magnification and CAREFULLY remove any blemishes with the clone brush (rubber stamp) tool.
 Be careful not to clone from one patch to another!
 Most profiling software uses only the central 50% of each patch.
-Ignore blemishes near the patch edge.
+Blemishes near the patch edge can be ignored.